tranggiang/augen/README.md

 2. price for bitcoin is retrieved  from https://api.coinbase.com/v2/prices/spot?currency=something

-3.This app uses Spring boot .All the bean is manged and get injected to dependencies that reduce coupling between class in app.
+3.This app uses Spring boot .All the bean is managed and  injected to dependencies.
-4,
+Controller class BitcoinController.All other service is injected to this class to reduce coupling between them.
+Junit test: BitcoinControllerTest

+4,Summary breakdown
+ Preparation: 1 hour
+ Coding: 5 hours
+ Documentation:1 hour
+ Building and testing: 1 hour
+ Grand total: 8 hours